yurijeon-g/Watchbox-E-commerce-Data-Analysis/README.md

 **Data Cleaning Scraped Data:** The scraped data had many inconsistencies thus was cleaned using mainly pandas library in Python.

 **Exploratory Data Analysis:** To get a better idea of the data and identify certain areas and trends to explore deeper into, a simple process of EDA was performed on the cleaned ecommerce product listing data.
+Features that were mainly explored were
+- Brands
+- Pricing Distribution
+- Movements
+- Manufactured Years Distribution

 **Visualization:** Tableau was used to visualize the data.